biopython/biopython.github.io/wiki/BioSQL.md

 [BioSQL](http://www.biosql.org/wiki/Main_Page) is a joint effort between the [OBF](http://open-bio.org/) projects (BioPerl, BioJava etc) to support a shared database schema for storing sequence data.
-In theory, you could load a GenBank file into the database with BioPerl, then extract this from the database as a [SeqRecord](SeqRecord "wikilink") with featues using Biopython - and get more or less the same thing as if you had loaded the GenBank file directly using [SeqIO](SeqIO "wikilink").
+In theory, you could load a GenBank file into the database with BioPerl, then using Biopython extract this from the database as a record object with featues
+- and get more or less the same thing as if you had loaded the GenBank file directly as a [SeqRecord](SeqRecord "wikilink") using [SeqIO](SeqIO "wikilink").

 We have some existing documentation